-A tutorial to learn how to wrap a box with a lid to be able to use it over and over – and make your wrapping easier and go faster every year after.
+A six step picture tutorial to learn how to wrap a box with a lid to be able to use it again and again.
+Reuse, recycle, AND make your wrapping easier and go faster every year.

 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.